phoe-trash/value-semantics-utils/README.md

 #### **Variable `*EQV-RESOLVE-CYCLES-P*`**

-A dynamic variable controlling whether `EQV` will check object identity to detect cycles.
+A dynamic variable controlling whether `EQV` will check object identity (via `EQ`) to detect cycles.
 Defaults to true.
-Rebind it to false for saving some memory if you are **sure** that your data contains no cycles.
+Rebind it to false for saving some memory if you are **sure** that the data you are comparing contains no cycles.

 ```lisp
 VALUE-SEMANTICS-UTILS> (eqv '#1=(1 2 3 . #1#) '#2=(1 2 3 . #2#))